RJWoodhead/FRC3DP/README.md

 ![](CheapTurret/Images/IMG_2400.jpg)

+Your comments, suggestions, and typo-reports are much appreciated.

 # Currently Available Designs

 * [Compendium of Useful Parts](Useful/Useful.md) - a variety of miscellaneous parts that you may find useful.